triflicacid/c-vm/docs/Assembler.md

 Labels come in the form `label:`
   - `label` is a word containing letters and numbers.
 (See section on labels for more.)

+If `mnemonic` is one of `u8, u16, u32, u64`, this is a data constant.
+  - `args` is a comma- or space-seperated list of constants
+    - `...[r]` - Numeric constants.
+These may be followed by a radix suffix `r`.
+    - `'...'` - Character constants
+    - `"..."` - String constants
+  - The mnemonic specifies the type of each item.
+Each item is written to the output with this type.
+In the case of strings, each character in said string has this type.

 Instructions come in the form `mnemonic [...args]` where the arguments consist of a comma-seperated list of:
   - `nnn`, where `nnn` is a number, represents a **literal**
   - `[nnn]`, where `nnn` is a number, represents an **address**